-In 2017, a total of 2.17 million tonnes of feedstocks were used to produce the biodiesel, HVO or vegetable oil.
-The majority (around 64 per cent) came from Europe, mostly from Germany.
-The use of rapeseed oil alone amounted to 760,000 tonnes, most of which was sourced in Europe.
-The amount of biodiesel from waste oils (used cooking fats, used deep-frying oils, etc.) also decreased from the previous year, but continued to exceed the amount of rapeseed oil-based biodiesel.
-The largest amount of imported used cooking oil came from China, and volumes actually increased.
-By contrast, deliveries from the US dwindled.
-Imports of palm oil, mainly from Indonesia and Malaysia, were raised to account for more than one fifth of the feedstock mix in 2017.
-Soybean oil from South America and even from European oil mills only played a secondary role.
+In 2018, a total of 2.3 million tonnes of feedstocks were used to produce the biodiesel/HVO/ vegetable oil that was placed on the market.
+More than a half of it (around 57 per cent) came from Europe, mostly from Germany.
+The use of rapeseed oil alone amounted to 589,000 tonnes, most of which was sourced in Europe, except for a small amount that came from Australia.
+The amount of biodiesel from waste oils (used cooking fats, used deep-frying oils, etc.) has increased by 17 per cent, which is higher than the amount of biodiesel made from rapeseed oil.
+The largest amount of imported used cooking oil came from Asia.
+Imports of palm oil, mainly from Indonesia and Malaysia, increased slightly, accounting for one fifth of the commodity mix in 2018.
+Soybean and sunflower play a minor role.

-Germany is the only country to systematically record high-quality information on biomass used in biofuel production.
-The data is stored in a database called Nabisy and published in the annual Experience and Evaluation Report of the Federal Office for Agriculture and Food (BLE).
-However, the unique traceability system exclusively centres on biofuels marketed as transport fuels and heating fuels (CHP plants).
-These biofuels can then be counted towards the quota of greenhouse gas (GHG) emission reduction.
-The diagram below only shows the part of feedstock origins used in biodiesel and HVO that was imported to Germany or processed for such use in Germany.
+In Germany the biomass used for biofuel production is systematically recorded in high quality in the "Nabisy" database.
+However, the unique traceability system exclusively centers on biofuels marketed as transport fuels and heating fuels (CHP plants).
+These sustainable biofuels can then be counted towards the quota of greenhouse gas (GHG) emission reduction.
+The infographic below, based on data from Nabisy, only shows the part of feedstock origins used in biodiesel and HVO that was imported to Germany or processed for such use in Germany.